Simenb123/revy-audit-insights/docs/sidebar-overview.md

 On mobile the card is shown inside a `Drawer` with its own header.
 On desktop it can be collapsed or hidden entirely.

 `SmartReviAssistant` is embedded inside `AiRevyCard` and provides the chat interface used across the app.
+The team chat currently shows a placeholder component (`TeamChatPanel`) until further functionality is added.
 Any new sidebar features should extend this setup so the experience remains consistent.